-Following the introduction of Hate Has No Home Here at MSU, The REHS Diversity and Inclusion team, led by Sharon Chia Claros, developed the REHS Pledge and Promise.
+Following the introduction of Hate Has No Home Here at MSU, The REHS Diversity, Equity and Inclusion team, led by Sharon Chia Claros, developed the REHS Pledge and Promise.
 The REHS Pledge and Promise is a commitment as a department to continue to work towards diversity and inclusion, equity, and social justice.
-The full pledge and promise is available here.
+The 2018 pledge and promise is available here.

-With the recent events on-campus and within the MSU Community, the “Hate Has No Home Here” posters, digital graphics and stickers will be used again throughout the residence halls, apartments, and on social media.
-REHS and the Diversity, Equity and Inclusion team will continue to collaborate with student leaders as we work to further serve the student population of Michigan State University.
+“Hate Has No Home Here” posters and graphics are regularly shared throughout the residence halls, dining halls, apartments, and on social media.
+REHS and the Diversity, Equity and Inclusion team continues to collaborate with student leaders as we work to further serve the student population of Michigan State University.

 REPORTING INCIDENTS OF DISCRIMINATION AND HARASSMENT